odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 #### Transaction handling example

-The service layer is responsible to handle the transaction.
+You should orchestrate all transactions in a service class.
 Please don't use the transaction handler directly within a repository.
-Instead you should orchestrate all transactions one layer above, in a service class.

 **Example**